A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Notation and framework

 \subsubsection{Gaussian experts}

-Following the same structure for the means of Gaussian experts from \cite{montuelle2014mixture}, the set $\Upsilonb_K$ will be chosen as a tensor product of a compact set of moderate dimension (e.g., a set of polynomials of degree smaller than $d_\Upsilonb$, whose coefficients are smaller in absolute values than $T_\Upsilonb$).
-Then, $\Upsilonb_K$ is defined as a linear combination of a finite set of bounded functions whose coefficients belong to a compact set.
+Following the same structure for the Gaussian mean experts from \cite{montuelle2014mixture}, the set $\UpsilondK$ will be chosen as a tensor product of compact sets of moderate dimension (\eg~a set of polynomials of degree smaller than $d$, whose coefficients are smaller in absolute values than $T_\Upsilonb$).
+Then, $\UpsilondK$ is defined as a linear combination of a finite set of bounded functions whose coefficients belong to a compact set.
 This general setting includes polynomial bases when the covariates are bounded, Fourier bases on an interval, as well as suitably renormalized wavelet dictionaries.
-More specifically, we define $\Upsilonb_K = \Upsilonb_b^K$, with
+More specifically, $ \UpsilondK = \otimes_{k\in[K]}\Upsilonb_{k,d} =: \Upsilonb_{k,d}^K$, where $\Upsilonb_{k,d} = \Upsilonb_{b,d}$, $\forall k \in [K]$, and